edxmorgan/uvms-simulator/README.md

 # Install CasADi (required for dynamics and kinematics calculations)
 # Follow the installation instructions on the CasADi wiki:
 # https://github.com/casadi/casadi/wiki/InstallationLinux

-# Initialize Git LFS and pull the necessary files for dynamics and kinematics
-git lfs install
-git lfs pull
 ```

 Clone additional packages to your ROS2 workspace: